top of page

 ↪️ Are you looking for more genealogy resources?

-Grab your copy of this FREE Genealogy Research Guide:
+Grab these FREE Genealogy Research Guide:

-After You Data Mine a Genealogy Record It’s Time to Explore
+After You Data Mine a Genealogy Record, It’s Time to Explore

 In the tutorial, I show how to extract the information into an Excel spreadsheet or Google Sheets.
 Then, you can begin manipulating the data by:

-1. color coding clusters (in this case households)
+1. color coding clusters (in this case, households)

 2. filtering individuals (by surname, by household number, etc.)

-I don’t tell you how the story ends, but I do show you how to can discover some cool historical and genealogical facts.
+I don’t tell you how the story ends, but I do show you how to discover some cool historical and genealogical facts.

-Give it a try and let me know how it goes.
+Give it a try, and let me know how it goes.

 Note: To leave a comment, you will be asked to sign in with your Facebook or Google Account.
 This action will help reduce spam comments on our site.
 I hope you'll understand.